Sigma Harmonics: Gameplay

 Sigma Harmonics is a role-playing video game in which players take on the roles of Sigma Kurogami and Neon Tsukiyumi, who go on an adventure requiring them to travel through time using an artifact called the Great Clock.
-The entire game takes place within Kurogami Mansion, which are rendered in-game with 2D pre-rendered backgrounds on which 3D models appear.
+The entire game takes place within Kurogami Mansion, which is portrayed in-game with 2D pre-rendered backgrounds on which 3D models appear.
 The game, split into several chapters, is played using the Nintendo DS's book orientation; the top screen displays illustration-style cutscenes and battle sequences, while the touch screen is used for issuing commands and completing other gameplay segments.
 In the room of the Great Clock, Sigma can initiate his Time Spin power, going both between timelines and to different points within a timeline.
 These different times are represented with illustrated cards.

 During exploration and its associated adventure segments, the player controls Sigma as he explores Kurogami Mansion.
 Using black monuments in the environment, Sigma can relive the events of the crime within that area, discovering events and unlocking clues.
 Sigma can also stand in environments and scan for additional information, which take the forms of medals representing a clue.
 When enough clues are assembled, Sigma can trigger the Superdeduction system, his mental image of the case represented with a grid containing black nodes symbolizing key aspects of the mystery.
 The clue medals must be arranged around the black nodes, unlocking a perceived sequence of events and allowing Sigma to reach a solution to the mystery using an inference to fill in blanks.
 Depending on the strength and logic of Sigma's solution, the final boss of a chapter can be weaker (sound reasoning) or stronger (poor reasoning).

 Battles are triggered either through a random encounter or scripted boss battles, with the player characters being transported to a dedicated arena.
 There are also extra powerful enemies roaming some parts of the field which can be either engaged or avoided.
 In these battles, Neon takes the role of fighter directed by Sigma (the player), fighting surrounding groups of demon enemies with abilities represented using a selection of three cards, each with a dedicated action and cardinal direction.
 Battles use a version of the recurring Active Time Battle (ATB) system; each card has an ATB gauge which charges up, allowing an action to be taken such as attacking enemies or healing Neon when placed in the action slot.
 An associated mechanic is changing the battle theme, which both alters how fast different cards recharge and impacts their power.
 A key element of battle is Neon being able to change her abilities using a job system.
 When changing job, Neon shifts her costume and accesses a different set of abilities.
 Jobs are unlocked by accruing a resource called Skill Points (SP), with new job cards unlocking once Neon reaches an SP threshold.